citp/privacy-policy-historical/g/gl/glo/globalgiving.org.md

 #### Disclosure of Personal Information

-We will share your personal information with our agents, representatives, service providers and contractors in order to process your donations, offer you services in connection with our website, communicate news and information about GlobalGiving, provide customer service, enhance and improve customers' donor experiences, and complete financial transactions.
-These service providers are authorized to use your information only to the extent necessary to serve these purposes, or as otherwise authorized by this policy. **Except for the purposes outlined herein, we will not trade, share, or sell a donor's personal information with anyone else.** This policy applies to donor information collected by the GlobalGiving Foundation through all channels, including online and offline donations.
+We will share your personal information with our agents, representatives, service providers and contractors in order to process your donations, offer you services in connection with our website, communicate news and information about GlobalGiving, provide customer service, claiming Gift Aid from UK government, enhance and improve customers' donor experiences, and complete financial transactions.
+These service providers are authorized to use your information only to the extent necessary to serve these purposes, or as otherwise authorized by this policy. **Except for the purposes outlined herein, we will not trade, share, or sell a donor's personal information with anyone else.** This policy applies to donor information collected by the GlobalGiving Foundation and GlobalGiving UK through all channels, including online and offline donations.

 Unless you ask us not to, we share your personal information under the following circumstances: